Azure/alz-monitor/docs/wiki/Deploy-with-Azure-PowerShell.md

 ```

 ## 3. Configuring variables for deployment
-Using either a PowerShell prompt or Azure CLI, navigate to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.
+Open a PowerShell prompt, navigate to the root of the cloned repo and log on to Azure with an account with at least Resource Policy Contributor access at the root of the management group hierarchy where you will be creating the policies and initiatives.

 Run only the commands that correspond to your management group hierarchy.